General

 The CI infrastructure wired into the GitHub project will run the tests of the new code automatically when a commit is pushed to a PR after the PR has been submitted.
 What they won't do is verify the new test fails when run against old code.

-This suggests following a TDD (test-driven devlopment) approach - write your tests first, making sure they run but fail, thus demonstrating they're able to detect the difference between broken (or unimplemented) code and new code.
+This suggests roughly following a TDD (test-driven devlopment) approach - write your tests first, making sure they run but fail, thus demonstrating they're able to detect the difference between broken (or unimplemented) code and new code.
 Then write the new code. runtest.py has support for running a test against a released version, so you can checkpoint in your working tree that the test didn't become invalid during your development.

-SCons development uses a combination of test harness pieces, covering the unit tests, end-to-end functional tests, and for test execution:
+SCons development uses a combination of test harness pieces covering the unit tests, end-to-end functional tests, and for test execution:

 General developer requirements